To build or to buy that is the question…

 - Higher Resale Price: If you are the first person to live in the home it will have less wear and tear.
 This means a higher profit of your real estate investment in the future.

-- Longer Timeframe: Building a house can take anywhere from a few months to years if you aren’t mindful.
+- Longer Timeframe: Building a new house can take anywhere from a few months to years if you aren’t mindful.
 When building a home, be sure to go with a reputable builder who is professional and known for staying on track.

 - Upfront Cost: To build a new home it requires a large initial investment and upfront cost.
 It’s not uncommon for special financing in this situation.